 A person is guilty of luring a child when he or she lures a child into a motor vehicle, aircraft, watercraft, isolated area, building, or part thereof, for the purpose of committing against such child any of the following offenses: an offense as defined in section 70.02 [Sentence of imprisonment for a violent felony offense] of this chapter; . . . an offense as defined in sections 230.30 [Promoting prostitution in the second degree], 230.33 [Compelling prostitution], . . . or 230.34-a [Sex trafficking of a child] of this chapter; . . . or an offense as defined in sections 263.05 [Use of a child in a sexual performance], 263.10 [Promoting an obscene sexual performance], or 263.15 [Promoting a sexual performance by a child] of this chapter.
-For purposes of this subdivision "child" means a person less than seventeen years of age . . . .
+For purposes of this subdivision "child" means a person less than seventeen years of age

-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-New York law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking but not CSEC.
-Pursuant to N.Y.
+New York law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking.7 Pursuant to N.Y.
 Penal Law § 230.34-A(1) (Sex trafficking of a child), "Knowledge by the defendant of the age of such child is not an element of this offense and it is not a defense to prosecution therefor that the defendant did not know the age of the child or believed such age to be eighteen or over."